Ohio State Buckeyes men's basketball

-The Ohio State Buckeyes men's basketball team represents The Ohio State University in NCAA Division I college basketball competition.
+The Ohio State Buckeyes men's basketball team represents Ohio State University in NCAA Division I college basketball competition.
 The Buckeyes are a member of the Big Ten Conference.

 The Buckeyes play their home games at Value City Arena in the Jerome Schottenstein Center in Columbus, Ohio, which opened in 1998.
 The official capacity of the center is 19,200.
 Ohio State ranked 28th in the nation in average home attendance as of the 2016 season.

 The Buckeyes have won one national championship (1960), been the national runner-up four times, appeared in 10 Final Fours (one additional appearance has been vacated by the NCAA), and appeared in 27 NCAA Tournaments (four other appearances have been vacated).

-Thad Matta was named the head coach of Ohio State in 2004 to replace coach Jim O'Brien, who was fired due to NCAA violations which cost Ohio State over 113 wins between 1998 and 2002.
+Thad Matta was named the head coach of Ohio State in 2004 to replace coach Jim O'Brien, who was fired due to NCAA violations which made Ohio State vacate 113 games between 1998 and 2002.
 On June 5, 2017, after consecutive years of missing the NCAA Tournament, the school announced Matta would not return as head coach after 13 years and 337 wins at Ohio State.
 On June 9, 2017, the school hired Butler head coach Chris Holtmann as head coach.

+The program is presently led by Jake Diebler, Holtmann's former assistant coach who was initially hired as an interim coach following Holtmann's firing in 2024.

 Team history

 Early years and Olsen era (1898–1958)

 The first basketball team at Ohio State University was formed in 1898, playing its first game against East High.
 Sparing success followed the Buckeyes throughout their time as an independent school.
 In 1912, some 13 years after forming their first basketball team, the Buckeyes joined the Big Nine Conference, which would eventually be known as the Big Ten.
 At first, the Buckeyes were not able to mount a sustained run, never finishing higher than second in the conference standings.
 In 1923, Harold Olsen became head coach, launching the longest basketball coaching dynasty for OSU (24 seasons).
 Olsen began to see success with the Buckeyes' first conference championship during the 1922–1923 season.
-The Olsen era is also highlighted by appearing in the final game for the first NCAA Championship tournament in 1939, where the Buckeyes lost to Oregon 33–46.
+The Olsen era is also highlighted by appearing in the national championship game for the first NCAA Championship tournament in 1939, where the Buckeyes lost to Oregon 33–46.
 The Buckeyes would make three more Final Four appearances under Olsen, along with winning five Big Ten championships.
 Following Olsen as head coach, Tippy Dye and Floyd Stahl led the Buckeyes.
 Not seeing the same amount of success as Olsen did, Dye and Stahl had one NCAA Tournament appearance between them.
 With the closing of the 1950s, the Ohio State basketball team was not considered a national powerhouse.
 But it continued to develop and led to the hiring of a man who would change basketball at Ohio State and bring it national fame.